Regional regulation (Indonesia)

-In Indonesia, a regional regulation (Indonesian: peraturan daerah or its acronym perda) is a regulation that is passed by Indonesian local governments and carry the force of law in that region.
+In Indonesia, a regional regulation (peraturan daerah, abbreviated perda) is a regulation that is passed by Indonesian local governments and carry the force of law in that region.
 There are two levels of regional regulations.
 Provinces pass provincial regulation (peraturan daerah provinsi), while the second tier subdivisions of Indonesia, known as regencies and cities pass regency regulation (peraturan daerah kabupaten) and city regulation (peraturan daerah kota), respectively.
 Each type of regional regulation is passed by the region's parliamentary body (DPRD) together with their chief executive (governor, regent or mayor, depending on region).

 History

 As part of the post-Suharto reforms, Indonesia granted more power to local governments.
 This decentralization of power was largely governed by two laws passed in 1999 and 2004.
 Although, outside of Aceh, regional governments are not allowed to enact regulations based on religious affairs and are not allowed to enact religious criminal laws.
 As lieu of legislation laws related to religious affairs are only mandated through the appointed Indonesian ministry of religious affairs from the central government that is only related to personal status issues, not by local governments.
 These laws authorized the local governments and legislatures to pass regional regulations that carry the force of law, as long as they do not conflict with laws or regulations that are higher in the hierarchy of laws.